Turn Your Creativity into a Career

 - Japanese Art

-University of Northern Colorado art students can show their art in three on-campus exhibit spaces: the Mariani, Oak Room, and Arts Annex galleries.
+University of Northern Colorado art students can show their art in three on-campus exhibit spaces: the Mariani, Oak Room, Arts Annex and Campus Commons galleries.
 In addition, our department enjoys strong relationships with arts and cultural organizations throughout northern Colorado.
 These partnerships often yield opportunities for students to exhibit, curate, perform internships and gain other hands-on experience to promote their art and their career.

 Up, Up and Away